- CEHS Guest Hooder FAQ

 As you enter the stage and prior to receiving your diploma, an individual "hooder" will "hood" you with your Doctoral colors (actually place them on your shoulders).
 Absent a specific request, that individual hooder will be a TUC faculty member chosen by your program.

 Does my program permit me to invite a Guest Hooder?

 All Master’s and Doctoral candidates within the CEHS are able to invite a Guest Hooder.

 What if I do not want to use a Guest Hooder?

 If you do not want to use a Guest Hooder, you don't need to do anything.
-The TUC faculty member will hood you.
+The TUC faculty member chosen by your program will hood you.

 Graduating students may invite one family member, friend, mentor, faculty member, or any other desired person to act as a Guest Hooder, provided that person holds an appropriate degree.